 GitHub

-Connecting GitHub & Super
+Connecting GitHub & the Slite Agent

-Required Permissions for Setup
+Required permissions for setup

 • In GitHub: You need read access to the repositories you want to connect, plus permission to install GitHub Apps in the organization.
 For most organizations, only org admins can install apps.

-Initial GitHub Connection
+Initial GitHub connection

 Click + New source , then choose or search for GitHub and click Connect GitHub .